StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-templates/case-report-templates/widgets-case-report-templates.md

 # Widgets in Case Report Templates

-Several widget types are available for [case report templates](about-case-report-templates.md) in TheHive.
+Several widget types are available for [case report templates](about-case-report-templates.md) to customize what information appears in your case reports in TheHive.
+Widgets are configurable components that display specific case data in different formats.

-This topic describes each widget type and its attributes.

 ## Text widget